Double Marker Test: Purpose, Procedures and Test Results

 What is the Double Marker Test and Why Is It Important?

 The double marker test is a type of blood test that helps assess the risk of certain chromosomal abnormalities in the fetus, such as Down syndrome.
-It’s usually done in the first trimester, between the 11th and 14th week of pregnancy, and is often combined with an ultrasound to provide more accurate results.
+The ideal time to perform the double marker pregnancy test is between the 11th and 14th week of pregnancy—commonly known as the double marker test weeks.
+It is often combined with an ultrasound to provide more accurate results.
+Performing this screening at the right time allows health professionals sufficient scope to interpret the double marker test report accurately.

 But why is this test so crucial?
 During pregnancy, your body produces various hormones and proteins, some of which can provide insights into your baby’s development.
-The double marker test in pregnancy measures two specific substances in your blood: free beta hCG and PAPP-A. By analyzing these levels, doctors can estimate the likelihood of chromosomal issues.
+The double marker test in pregnancy measures two specific substances in your blood: free beta hCG and PAPP-A. By analysing these levels, doctors can estimate the likelihood of chromosomal issues.
+When expecting mothers take the double marker test in pregnancy, it significantly reduces uncertainty around the baby’s developmental health.

 How Does the Double Marker Test Procedure Work?